kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.6 - February XX, 2016 =
+* Added resolution switching for WordPress Default player.
+* Added option to load a specific resolution by default.
+* Added Twitter and Facebook share buttons.
+* Added '-noreplace' filename option to prevent automatic video encoding for specific videos.
+* Significantly redesigned video sharing overlay appearance.
 * Updated Video.js to version 5.5.3
-* Significantly redesigned video sharing overlay appearance.
-* Added Twitter and Facebook share buttons.
 * Moved download link to an icon overlay and stopped inserting unnecessary downloadlink attribute in shortcode for videos in the WordPress database.
-* Added resolution switching for WordPress Default player.
-* Added option to load a specific resolution by default.
+* Now showing paused video frame while switching resolutions instead of black frame or thumbnail.
 * Updated oEmbed system to work with new oEmbed features introduced in WordPress 4.4.
 * Changed in-browser base64 thumbnail encoding to JPG in order to reduce data transferred when saving.
 Should reduce 404 errors.
-* Improved user role security to preven unauthorized users from modifying video settings.
+* Improved user role security to prevent unauthorized users from modifying video settings or deleting encoded videos.
 * Now using Yoast SEO or All In One SEO Pack post descriptions for Schema.org description metadata, when available.
 * Fixed bug that broke FFMPEG sample encode output and video rotation when a watermark overlay was enabled.
 * Fixed bug that incorrectly interpreted FFMPEG output as an error when the last line came from the AAC encoder.